Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

-Specifies the AWS KMS client cache size.
+AWS KMS client cache size.
 Set to the total number of credentials used to access the service plus the number of regions the service is accessed from.
-The default is 1.
+The default is `1`.

 #### `aws-kms-enabled`